Nonlinear Distributionally Robust Optimization: Derivatives of Risk Measures

 \subsection{Smoothness}

-The proposed approach to solve \eqref{eq:main-opt} builds on the Frank-Wolfe (FW) algorithm for finite dimensional convex optimization problems \cite{frank1956algorithm}.
-It is a well known fact that the primal sub-optimality in FW algorithm converges at a sub-linear rate O(\nicefrac{1}{k}) for optimization of ``smooth'' objective functions over compact feasible sets in finite dimensional problems.
+The proposed approach to solve \eqref{eq:main-opt} builds on the Frank-Wolfe (FW) algorithm for finite-dimensional convex optimization problems \cite{frank1956algorithm}.
+It is a well-known fact that the primal sub-optimality in FW algorithm converges at a sub-linear rate O(\nicefrac{1}{k}) for optimization of ``smooth'' objective functions over compact feasible sets in finite-dimensional problems.
 A convex function is said to be smooth if it has Lipschitz continuous gradients with respect to some norm.
-The choice of norm in an infinite dimensional setting can be problematic, as all the norms are not equivalent (unlike the finite dimensional setting).
-To extend such convergence attributes for a FW like algorithm in the infinite dimensional setting of \eqref{eq:main-opt}, we first propose an appropriate notion of smoothness in terms of the directional derivatives (as in Definition \ref{def:directional-derivative}) that is also norm independent.
+The choice of norm in an infinite-dimensional setting can be problematic, as all the norms are not equivalent (unlike the finite-dimensional setting).
+To extend such convergence attributes for a FW like algorithm in the infinite-dimensional setting of \eqref{eq:main-opt}, we first propose an appropriate notion of smoothness in terms of the directional derivatives (as in Definition \ref{def:directional-derivative}) that is also norm-independent.

 \begin{definition}[G-smoothness] The risk measure \( R \) is \mmode{\smooth}-smooth if there exists a constant \mmode{\smooth \geq 0} such that for all \( \P, \Q \in \amb \) and \( \stepsize \in [0, 1] \), we have the inequality